ScratchCoder135/oasis-project/README.md

 # 👑Being one of us
 Contact us directly!
 Remember to provide details about you so that we may know more about you!

+# 🎞Use artworks in our project:

+Make sure you credit us in your project, at an obvious location.
+For example, you may put our logo into your 3D game on the map.